open-xchange/appsuite-middleware/documentation/login_and_sessions/oauth_2.0_provider/02_client_developer_guide.md

 With OAuth you can access a subset of the existing [HTTP API](http://oxpedia.org/wiki/index.php?title=HTTP_API).
 There are a few differences to the existing API documentation you have to keep in mind:

--   The available modules and actions must be accessed via a special servlet path `/appsuite/api/oauth/modules`.
+-   The available modules and actions can be accessed via a special servlet path `/appsuite/api/oauth/modules` in addition to the normal path.
+But this subpath is deprecated an will be removed in the future.

+		GET /appsuite/api/contacts?action=all&folder=123
+		or
-        GET /appsuite/api/oauth/modules/contacts?action=all&folder=123
+        GET /appsuite/api/oauth/modules/contacts?action=all&folder=123 (deprecated)

--   The session parameter can be omitted for every request.
+-   The session parameter must be omitted for every request.
 Instead the access token must be provided as authorization header:

         Authorization: Bearer 0062a74e65a74cefb364dcd17648eb04